LF-RoGu/Radar-mmWave/Code/Algorithms/ObjectDetectionRadar/README.md

 - Stores valid points with X, Y, Z coordinates and Doppler speed in a dictionary indexed by frame numbers.

 ### Submap Aggregation:
-- Aggregates radar data from multiple frames to create a denser and more reliable point cloud.
 - Enhances spatial consistency by combining data over a configurable number of frames.
+This enhancement comes from agregating multiple frames into one sub-set of data, that will be used to process at a time.

 ### Clustering Using DBSCAN:
 - Clusters points based on spatial proximity using DBSCAN.
+- Ignores small clusters with fewer than 'n' points.
 - Assigns priorities to clusters based on their size and marks them with different colors.
-- Ignores small clusters with fewer than 'n' points.

 ### 3D Visualization:
 - Visualizes clusters with different colors based on priority levels.